Maikxx/real-time-web-1819/README.md

 ## Future enhancements

 * [ ] Add ability to sort columns in the group detail table.
+* [ ] Add ability to view the current user and edit this user.
 * [ ] Add server-side input validation.
 * [ ] Improve server security.
 * [ ] Make it possible for users to click through to a page where they can follow the currency in a graph in real-time.